Spruce tries to be customizable and straightforward. On this page, you can find some core principles and the structure.

 and@forward

-For writing complex components, we use BEM, a simple naming convention that helps to create manageable code.
+We use BEM, a simple naming convention that helps create manageable code for writing complex components.
 A simple example looks like this:

 - Block: a component element, like